August 1

 The next anger is passive-aggressive anger, which occurs when the passive-aggressive person says “yes” and does “no.”

-The root cause of this anger is the feeling of being in a weak power position.
+The root cause of this anger is lack of power.
 The passive-aggressive can’t express anger appropriately, fearing punishment or rejection.
 You see passive-aggressive anger in relationships and in workplace conflicts.
-They display their anger with a smiley face and backstab the offenders in the background.
-This is a destructive kind of behavior because it’s not transparent.
-The actual root causes of the anger are not talked about.
+They display their anger with a smiley face and backstab in the background.

 Betrayal Anger

-The third kind of anger is called betrayal anger.
-The root cause of betrayal anger occurs when someone has breached trust with you that injures you.
-Betrayal anger is deep and intense because you feel like you’ve been violated; your identity has been threatened; the rock that you thought you stood on has turned out to be sand.
+The third kind of anger is betrayal anger.
+The root cause of betrayal anger occurs when someone has breached trust with you and injures you.
+Betrayal anger is deep and intense because you feel violated; your identity has been threatened; the rock that you thought you stood on has turned out to be sand.

-What if you are confronted with betrayal anger.
-For example, somebody may unfairly accuse you of betraying them.
-Your immediate response will be, of course, to defend, justify, excuse, explain, or problem solve.
-When engage in one of these common strategies, you just make things worse because the person who is accusing you of betrayal anger doesn’t want the problem fixed.
-The person accusing you of betrayal just wants to be validated.
-Later in this article, I will explain how you validate someone suffering from betrayal anger.
+Imagine you are unfairly accused of betrayal by someone who is very angry.
+Your immediate response may be to defend, justify, excuse, explain, or problem-solve.
+Engaging in one of these common strategies just makes things worse because the person who is accusing you of betrayal anger doesn’t want the problem fixed; they want to be heard and validated.

 Disrespect Anger

-The next anger is called is disrespect anger.
+The fourth type of anger is disrespect anger.
 The root cause of this anger occurs when somebody has disrespected you.

 The secret to dealing with disrespect anger, whether you’re experiencing it yourself or are accused of disrespect, is to focus on the emotion.
-For example, if you felt that anger arise, you would say something yourself like “I feel really angry.
-I feel really disrespected.”
+For example, if you felt that anger arise, you would say something yourself like “I feel angry and disrespected.”

-If you find that you’re being frequently disrespected, you may not respect yourself.
-You can only be respected by others to the degree that you respect yourself.
+You may not respect yourself if you find that you’re being frequently disrespected.
+You can only be respected by others to the degree you respect yourself.

 Paranoid Anger

-The solution to dealing with paranoid anger is not to deny it such as, “Oh, you’re crazy.
+The solution to dealing with paranoid anger is not to deny it, such as, “Oh, you’re crazy.
 What are you thinking about?
 Why are you accusing me of this?
 Why do you think I’m going to harm you,” and so forth.
-These are the typical responses that you might make to paranoid anger.
-Of course, these responses escalate the problem even further.
+These are the typical responses that escalate the problem even further.

 Sudden Anger

-The root causes of anger are self-protective mechanisms programmed from childhood that when triggered, cause you to explode at people in the right circumstances in the right environment.
+This anger is self-protective arising from childhood that, when triggered, causes you to explode at people suddenly and without provocation.
 What makes sudden anger scary is that you never really know when it’s going to happen.

-If you live with someone who as a sudden anger trigger, you feel like you are walking barefoot on broken glass.
-You are tiptoeing around a spouse, partner or a parent because you never know when they’re going to go off.
-That creates a lot of anxiety and stress.
+If you live with someone who has a sudden anger trigger, you feel like you are walking on broken glass.
+You are tiptoeing around a spouse, partner, or parent because you never know when they’re going to go off.

-When somebody is reactive and explodes, don’t take personal responsibility for their anger.
-Don’t try to problem-solve, don’t try to fix things.
-The only thing that will work is to listen them into existence.
-We’ll get to how to do it in a moment.
+When somebody reacts and explodes, don’t take personal responsibility for their anger.
+Don’t try to problem-solve or fix things.
+The only response is to listen to them into existence.
+We’ll get that in a moment.

 Shame Anger